flutter/website/src/docs/release/breaking-changes/route-transition-record-and-transition-delegate.md

 current routes stack to match the list.
 It, however, requires explicit decisions on how to transition the route in and off the screen.
 Developers can customize that by providing their own implementations of transition delegate.
-Previously, we made it so that all the routes that are not in the new list must require decisions on how to transition off the screen.
-However, these routes do not always require decisions.
-If a route that was popped in a earlier update but is stilling waiting for the popping animation to finish, this route will sit in the navigator routes stack until it is done.
-If a page update occur during this time, this route is exiting but does not requires any decision on how to transition off the screen.
-Therefore, we add the `isWaitingForExitingDecision` to denote such case.
+Previously, routes that were not in the new list required decisions on how to transition off the screen.
+However, we later found out this is not always true.
+If a route that was popped but is still waiting for the popping animation to finish, this route will sit in the navigator routes stack until it is done.
+If a page update occurs during this time, this route exits but doesn't requires a decision on how to transition off the screen.
+Therefore, we added the `isWaitingForExitingDecision` to denote such case.

-We also renamed the exiting getter `isEntering` to `isWaitingForEnteringDecision` so that is is more descriptive and matches the naming scheme.
+The `isEntering` getter is also renamed to `isWaitingForEnteringDecision` so that is is more descriptive and matches the naming scheme.

 ## Migration guide